-The human driver's lane changing behaviour is the drivers' decision-making behaviour after considering the host vehicle state (including speed, acceleration, heading angle, etc.), the state of the surrounding vehicles, the predicted trajectory information.
-This process is recognised as the interaction process between the host vehicle and the environment.
+The human driver's lane-changing behaviour is a decision the driver makes after considering the host vehicle state (including speed, acceleration, heading angle, etc.), the state of the surrounding vehicles, and the predicted trajectory information.
+This process is recognized as the interaction process between the host vehicle and the environment.
 The decision-making process made by the vehicles during the interaction is equivalent to the optimal solution process of the game model between the vehicles.

 We choose the Stackelberg game method to model the dynamic game between the interacting parties in the noncooperative game method.
 In this paper, according to the vehicle location information and driving environment, we designate the vehicle identity as either a leader or a follower in the game.
-The game process is dynamic, and the decisionmaking process of each vehicle adjusts according to the changes in revenue.
+The game process is dynamic, and the decision-making process of each vehicle adjusts according to the changes in revenue.
 The Nash equilibrium is eventually reached through the iterative process, forming the optimal strategy that minimizes the cost (or maximizes the benefit) for multiple participants.